 For those registered for Major/Minor awards at least two level 6 honours credits must be passed in the Major Subject.

 Project/dissertation and synoptic modules are level 6 honours modules.
-Study on these modules should demonstrate that honours students can successfully collect data and select appropriate knowledge from the range that he or she has acquired can propose solutions for appropriate problems and communicate the results, and that the student can work independently.
+Study on these modules should demonstrate that honours students can successfully collect data and select appropriate knowledge from the range that they have acquired can propose solutions for appropriate problems and communicate the results, and that the student can work independently.

 i.
-When the student first submits a Stage II programme, a project/dissertation module can be registered along with other Level 6 honours modules.
+When the student registers their level 6 modules, a project/dissertation module can be registered at the same time.
 The registration of the project/dissertation title for the appropriate Subject(s) specific module(s) is carried out at the end of the second academic year once the actual topic to be investigated has been identified and a supervisor allocated.

 ii.
 One year before their final semester, [or for Single Honours and Major Subjects, at a time publicised in the Subject Guide] students will be briefed by the project/dissertation Module Leaders in their subject(s) on the specific subject requirements and supervision arrangements available.